Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Assignments under interference

 \section{Assignments under interference}

 \labelsect{assignments}

-For the definition of assignment command, $x := e$, we allow interference from its environment that may modify $x$ and the variables used in the expression $e$ but we require that each access of a variable used in $e$ is atomic (this comes from our definition of expression evaluation) and that the update of $x$ is atomic.
-An assignment evaluates its expression $e$ to some value $k$ and then atomically updates the variable $x$ to be $k$.
+An assignment (non-atomically) evaluates its expression $e$ to some value $k$ and then atomically updates the variable $x$ to be $k$, as represented by the relation $x{k} \defs \id{\overline{x}} \rres (\EqEval{x}{k})$ \refdef{update}.
+We repeat its definition \refdef{assign}:

 The non-deterministic choice allows $\Test{e}_k$ to evaluate to any value but only one value succeeds for any particular execution.
 Interference from the environment may change the values of variables used within $e$ and hence influence the value of $k$.
+The command $\Opt{(x{k})}$ atomically updates $x$ to be $k$ but may do nothing if $x$ is already $k$, so that assignments like $x := x$ can be implemented by doing nothing at all.
 Interference may also change the value of $x$ after it has been updated.
-The command $opt(\id(\overline{x}) \rres \EqEval{k}{x})$ atomically updates $x$ to be $k$ but may do nothing if $x$ is already $k$, so that assignments like $x := x$ can be implemented by doing nothing at all.
 The $\Idle$ command at the end allows for both environment steps and any hidden (stuttering) steps in the implementation after the update has been made; hidden (stuttering) steps are also allowed by the definition of expression evaluation.

-\begin{RelatedWork} In terms of a trace semantics~\cite{DaSMfaWSLwC}, any trace that is equivalent to a trace of $x := e$ modulo finite stuttering is also a trace of $x :=e$, i.e.\ definition \refdef{assign} of $x :=e$ is closed under finite stuttering.
+\begin{RelatedWork} In terms of a trace semantics in \refsect{model}~\cite{DaSMfaWSLwC}, any trace that is equivalent to a trace of $x := e$ modulo finite stuttering is also a trace of $x :=e$, i.e.\ definition \refdef{assign2} of $x :=e$ is closed under finite stuttering.
 This holds because (i) expression evaluation is closed under finite stuttering, (ii) the optional update allows a possible stuttering update step to be eliminated, and (iii) the final $\Idle$ command allows stuttering steps after the update.
 We follow this convention for the definition of all constructs that correspond to executable code.
-This is in contrast to the usual approach of building finite stuttering and mumbling equivalence into the underlying semantics~\cite{BrookesSepLogic07,Dingel02}.
+This is in contrast to the usual approach of building finite stuttering into the underlying trace semantics~\cite{Brookes-full-abstraction,Dingel02}.